 Vaughn College’s committee of veterans affairs is comprised of staff from various departments within the College dedicated to promoting and serving the needs of veteran students.
 Members of the veteran affairs committee participate in workshops and webinars that focus on bringing a greater understanding to the needs and challenges faced by veteran students on college campuses, and then develop programs and services that address these needs.

-To enable veteran students to transition their military leadership skills to their student life experience, a veteran student club was formed.
-If you are interested in participating in the veteran student club, please contact Dr. Dinelly Holder, director of counseling and wellness, at 718.429.6600 ext.
-350 or via email at email@example.com. for more information.
+To enable veteran students to transition their military leadership skills to their student life experience, a veteran student organization was formed.
+If you are interested in participating in the veteran student organization, please contact Dr. Dinelly Holder, director of counseling and wellness, at 718.429.6600 ext.
+350 or via email at firstname.lastname@example.org. for more information.